Utoixx/some-stupid-game/README.md

-Some game I made using ChiliFramwork for fun!
+Some games I made using ChiliFramwork for fun!